elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

     assert result == 3.0
   end

-  test "the add functions returns a number" do
+  test "the add function returns a number" do
     result = Temporary.add(1.5, 1.5)
     result_is_a_number = is_number(result)
     assert result_is_a_number